CookieDoesStuff/HSPD/README.md

 from how to design an engine to wonders of the c++ programming language.
 However as this was my first proper game engine(if we dont count the console game engine) it is designed very poorly and I would not advise anyone to use this engine.
 Im putting this out there to document my work.
+Also you can see the insperation that I got from OLCPixel game engine.
 Currently Im working on a new engine and I will apply my new found knowledge to that engine.